A practical model-based segmentation approach for improved activation detection in single-subject functional Magnetic Resonance Imaging studies: Performance Evaluations

-Our comprehensive evaluations on simulated single-subject scenarios show excellent performance of our methodology that incorporates both {\em a priori} expected proportion of activated voxels and spatial context.
-Our methodology is robust and a good performer even when the identification complexity is high, which portends well for its use in experiments involving high-level cognitive tasks, as in the case of our showcase application.
+Our comprehensive evaluations on 2D simulated single-subject scenarios show competitive performance of our methodology that incorporates both {\em a priori} expected proportion of activated voxels and spatial context.
+Our methodology is robust and a good performer even under high identification complexity, which portends well for its use in experiments involving high-level cognitive tasks, as in the case of our showcase application.
+Additionally, as seen in Figures~\ref{fig:sim} and~\ref{fig:simu_main_adjR}, we can identify the different intensities of activation fairly well.
+We now evaluate performance in realistic 3D simulation settings.